Intervals

 inflate.svg

-In addition, a.inflateLeft and a.inflateRight methods extend left and right boundaries of an interval.
+In addition, you can use a.inflateLeft and a.inflateRight to extend the left and right boundaries independently.

 Deflate